udoprog/musli/README.md

 ## Modes

 In Müsli the same model can be serialized in different ways.
-Instead of requiring the use of multiple models, we instead support each model implementing different *modes*.
+Instead of requiring the use of distinct models we support implementing different *modes* for a single model.

-A mode allows for different encoding attributes to apply depending on which mode something is performed in.
+A mode allows for different encoding attributes to apply depending on which mode an encoder is configured to use.
 A mode can apply to *any* musli parameter giving you a lot of flexibility.

 If a mode is not specified, an implementation will apply to all modes (`M:
 Mode`), if at least one mode is specified it will be implemented for all